What is Substack?

 Y Combinator

-Y Combinator is a highly regarded startup accelerator that provides seed funding and mentorship to early-stage companies, helping them scale and attract further investment.
+Y Combinator is a highly regarded startup accelerator that provides seed funding and mentorship to early-stage companies, playing a crucial role in nurturing new ventures.

 What's next for Substack?